lake-wg/edhoc/draft-ietf-lake-edhoc.md

    EDHOC-KeyUpdate( context ):
       PRK_out = EDHOC-KDF( PRK_out, 11, context, hash_length )
 ~~~~~~~~~~~

+where hash_length denotes the length of the hash function output in bytes, as specified by the COSE hash algorithm definition.

 The EDHOC-KeyUpdate takes a context as input to enable binding of the updated PRK_out to some event that triggered the keyUpdate.
 The Initiator and the Responder need to agree on the context, which can, e.g., be a counter or a pseudo-random number such as a hash.
 The Initiator and the Responder also need to cache the old PRK_out until it has verfied that other endpoint has the correct new PRK_out. {{I-D.ietf-core-oscore-key-update}} describes key update for OSCORE using EDHOC-KeyUpdate.